Subspace Phase Retrieval: Phase Retrieval via Subspace Phase Retrieval

 \subsection{The SPR algorithm}

-Now we are ready to describe the SPR algorithm, which consists of two major steps.
-In the initialization step, a support estimate is generated by means of a novel spectral method; see Algorithm~\ref{alg:sp_in}.
-The strategy for generating the initialized support and signal is different from that of SPARTA~\cite{SPARTA}.
+Now we are ready to describe the SPR algorithm, which consists of two major steps: i) initialization and ii) non-initial step. {In the initialization step, a support estimate is generated by means of a correlation-promoting initialization; see Algorithm~\ref{alg:sp_in}.
+Specifically, it computes the correlations

+and sorts them to obtain an index set ${S}^{0}$, whose elements correspond to the $k$ largest values of $Z_j$'s.
+Intuitively, this step can be viewed as finding out the strongest $k$ correlations between $\y$ and the columns of $|\mathbf A|$, where $|\mathbf A| \in \mathbb{R}^{m \times n}$ has each element being the modulus of that in $\mathbf A$.
+The correlation-promoting strategy for generating the initialized support is different from that of SPARTA~\cite{SPARTA}. }

 In the non-initial step of SPR, three major operations are involved. \begin{enumerate}[i)] \item The first operation is called ``matching'', in which the Wirtinger gradient $\nabla_1 f(\x^{t - 1})$ is computed.
 Then, indices corresponding to the largest $k$ elements (in magnitude) are chosen as the new elements of the estimated support set: